BDC Hamburger Icon

 author image

-Written by: Dachondra Cason, Contributing Writer
+Written by: Dachondra Cason, Senior Writer

 Dachondra Cason is a freelance writer and business consultant in Atlanta, GA.
 She has over 8 years of professional experience, with a focus on finance and small businesses.
 Topics she has covered include creating effective business plans, fraud prevention, and digital marketing.
 She has also written creative content including celebrity cookbooks, plays, and social media campaign material.